 Meatballs– can be made ahead of time, dumped in several different crockpots with different sauces, a beef gravy in one, sweet and sour sauce in another, marinara or spaghetti sauce in a third.
 Serve with rolls, salad.

-Meatballs over Rice– once again, large pot of meatballs, various sauce choice served over rice
+Meatballs over Rice– once again, a large pot of meatballs, various sauce choice served over rice

 Shepards Pie – relatively easy to make, the filling consists of browned grown beef, layered with cream style corn and topped with whipped mashed potatoes.